Simple Widget Introduction¶

 value, most widgets share

-visible.
-To see the entire list of synchronized,
+disabled.
+To see the entire list of synchronized, stateful

 Shorthand for setting the initial values of widget properties¶